mauriciovalencia/games_modules/README.md

   ➜  press h + enter to show help

 and Enjoy the result!.

+## Remember!
+Don't forget to add firewall exceptions on the server or disable it for testing.

 ```
 <img src="https://github.com/user-attachments/assets/c5ab6615-0434-4dcb-9c13-5f29e70fd686" width="300">

 ## Future Improvements
 Some details were not covered: